gfontenot/talks/map/Map.md

 NSArray *numbersPlusOne = [mutable copy];
 ```

-^ If we wanted to create an array of objects by applying a transformation to an existing list, this was all we had.
+^ So jumping back, in Objective-C if we wanted to create an array of objects by applying a transformation to an existing list, this was all we had.

 ^ This isn't ideal